dexterfitch/tickets-please/README.md

 Testing the JavaScript methods can be done via spec/spec-runner.html in the browser.

 ##Known Bugs
-As of latest commit: None
+* Will make duplicate identical tickets, rather than just updating the displayed quantity.
+* Cannot delete or change existing tickets.

 ##Motivation

-To practice creating and using JS prototypes with jQuery.
+To practice creating and using JS prototypes with jQuery, and practice using bootstrap more extensively.

 ##License